jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ## The Next Generation: NFL Stadium Construction Since 2020

 The 2020s have already been a productive and expensive era for NFL stadium-building.
-By the end of the 2020s, five new venues will open, and three more as slated to be built in the 2030s.
+By the end of the 2020s, five new venues will have opened, and three more are slated to be built in the 2030s.
 <figure style="text-align: center;">
   <img src="/images/new_nfl.png"
        alt="Bar chart comparing total and public construction costs for NFL stadium projects since 2020, in billions of current dollars.
 SoFi Stadium for the Rams and Chargers cost $5.50 billion with no public construction contribution, while Allegiant Stadium cost $1.97 billion with $0.75 billion public, Buffalo’s new stadium $2.20 billion with $0.85 billion public, Tennessee’s new stadium $2.20 billion with $1.26 billion public, Cleveland’s planned stadium $2.40 billion with $0.90 billion public, Washington’s planned stadium $2.70 billion with $0.93 billion public, and Kansas City’s planned stadium $3.00 billion with $1.80 billion public.
 Denver’s proposed 2031 stadium cost is listed as TBD." style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 Los Angeles's SoFi Stadium is an outlier in terms of its high costs, hosting two teams, and as a privately funded venue.
 The remaining venues show a continuation of the escalating cost trend, with expenditures reaching $3 billion.
-The average public contribution now exceeds $1 billion, ranging from $850 million to $1.8 billion.
+The average public contribution for NFL stadiums opening after 2026 exceeds $1 billion, ranging from $850 million to $1.8 billion.
 Cost information for a new Denver Broncos stadium has not been announced.

 Newer venues include more amenities and opulent private spaces.
-All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium; however, it's stacked design includes a specially-designed snow-melting roof and heated concourses, so that [64% of seats are covered](https://news.pollstar.com/2026/07/23/the-2-1-billion-bills-gambit-why-buffalo-said-no-to-a-roof/).
+All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium; however, its stacked design includes a specially-designed snow-melting canopy and heated concourses, so that [64% of seats are covered](https://news.pollstar.com/2026/07/23/the-2-1-billion-bills-gambit-why-buffalo-said-no-to-a-roof/).

 <div style="display: flex; gap: 16px; align-items: flex-start; justify-content: center; margin: 1.5em 0;">